tiff178/ai201-project1-unofficial-guide-starter-v2026/README.md

 I set a target chunk size of 500 characters with a 100-character overlap.
 The 500-character chunk size aligns with the typical length of a single travel recommendation paragraph, keeping each chunk focused on a specific tip rather than clumping multiple topics together.
 The 100-character overlap acts as a safety buffer when a section spans across paragraph breaks, ensuring key details like specific restaurant names, transit lines, or seasonal warnings; don't lose their context across chunk boundaries.

-Starter Chunk: 51 chunks, 650 characters on average (shortest 24, longest 800)
+Starter Chunk: 51 chunks, 650 characters on average (shortest 24, longest 800) vs
 Custom Chunk: **98 chunks, 307 characters on average (shortest 153, longest 554)**

 ## Sample Chunks